neithernut/dr.w.falls/doc/design/ServerClient.md

 phase as well as a reference to the player handle.
 It will return the transition message's content.

-The phase function will receive updates of the roaster and the countdown value from the game control task, which it will render and send to the client.
+The phase function will receive updates of the roster and the countdown value from the game control task, which it will render and send to the client.
 It will also listen for input from the client.
 If any of the characters defined in the specification is received, it will indicate readiness to the game control task